Loosekonnection/JSCodeQuiz/README.md

 *   If all questions are not answered within the time frame, a game over message with the ability to retry will need to be displayed.
 *   If all of the questions are answered within the time frame, the time left on the timer should be displayed as the players score.
 *   The displayed score should be presented with an input field for the player to submit and record their initials or name along with the score.
-*   The players initials/name and score will need to be stored in the local storage (as we are not using a db for this).
+*   The players initials/name and score will need to be stored in the local storage (as we are not using a database for this).
 *   The site will need a High Scores page to display recorded high scores.
 *   The High Scores page will need HTML page elements and id's for both static and dynamic content: